 How Safe Are Dental X-rays?

 The subject of dental X-ray technology has been discussed at length among both researchers and the media.
 The consensus is that dental X-rays are an essential tool to help accurately diagnose the condition of the mouth but should be utilized where the benefits are clear.
-While the consensus seems to be that X-rays are generally safe, they should also be
+While the consensus seems to be that X-rays are generally safe, they should also consider the following points:

-• Children: Many parents wonder whether they should allow their children to go through a dental X-ray.
-Since the state of their mouths change on a continual basis, kids may actually require closer examination than adults.
+- Children: Many parents wonder whether they should allow their children to go through a dental X-ray.
+Since the state of their mouths changes on a continual basis, kids may actually require closer examination than adults.
 Dentists take extra care by using a low radiation setting and by taking only one X-ray per session.

 Discuss Your Concerns with Your Family Dentist in Red Deer